john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 # NumPy

 NumPy is the most popular mathematics library for Python.
 NumPy takes a big step toward making Python as fast as other languages for serious mathematical computations.
-There are hundreds of scientific libraries in Python have just could not exist in Python without NumPy.
-Several of these libraries we will cover later in this sourse: SciPy, matplotlib, pandas, and netCDF4.
+There are hundreds of scientific libraries in Python that just could not exist without NumPy.
+Several of these libraries we will cover in this sourse: SciPy, matplotlib, pandas, and netCDF4.

 #### Installation